proteo

 Proteo is also stereo.

-Span knob you can easily detune one oscillator from the other to create nice stereo effects.
+Thanks to the Span knob you can easily detune one oscillator from the other to create nice stereo effects.

-common pitch the two oscillators have independent acquisition paths and morph controls, each one can emit different waveform.
+Beside the common pitch the two oscillators have independent acquisition paths and morph controls, each one can emit different waveform.

 By default, Proteo emits two sine waves at its outputs[8].